Lecture will be

 University policy is that midterm and final exams can be made up for legitimate absences, such as verified illness, participation in other University-sponsored activities, jury duty, military service, religious observances.
 If you must miss an exam, make arrangements in advance.
 Talk to the instructor before or after class or during office hours to make arrangements.
 If you find you will miss an exam without having made arrangements, call the instructor (612-625-8511) or, if he is not in, call the department office (612-625-8046) and leave a message.
 Do this before the time of the exam.

-Working together in groups on homework is permitted, even encouraged, but each student must do his or her own write-up of the solutions and fully understand them.
+Working together in groups on homework is not only permitted, even encouraged, but each student must do his or her own write-up of the solutions and fully understand them.
 Talking about problems with other people does help in learning, but just getting solutions doesn't.

 They are there for your benefit.
 If you are having difficulty, please come see the teaching assistants or instructor or both during office hours to get help.
 If you cannot come to the regularly scheduled office hours, make arrangements after the lecture or lab to see us some other time.
 Or you can just phone and see if we are available.

 There is a natural tendency to slack off after the second midterm, especially if you are doing well up to that point.
 Please, don't give in to it.
 About half the final exam covers material that is new since the second midterm.
 If you don't keep working hard the last few weeks, it can really hurt your grade.
-It seems to happen to several people every quarter.
+It seems to happen to several people every semester.
 Don't let it happen to you.

 In conjunction with University of Minnesota Disability Services we will ensure equal learning opportunities for disabled students.
 Talk to the instructor and Disability Services to make arrangements.